BlackEagle002/netscanner/README.md

 hello guyz!

 i am new in this field
- this is first program imma gonna uploading on github so please, support me and just check it out
+ this is first programme imma gonna uploading on github so please, support me and just check it out

 #usage